February 15, 2021 | By: Audrey Soliz |Landownership

-In this video, Laredo branch Relationship Manager Audrey Vasquez gives a high-level overview of what you need to know to purchase land, especially if you’re a first-time land buyer.
+In this video, we give a high-level overview of what you need to know to purchase land, especially if you’re a first-time land buyer.
 Part 2 can be viewed by clicking here.

-If you’re looking to buy a piece of rural real estate in Texas, here are some things you’ll need to know.
+If you’re looking to buy a piece of rural real estate in Texas, here are some things to know.

-First, it’s important that you define what type of property you are looking for and the intended use of the land.
-Options include agricultural use – such as cattle, crops, or haying, hunting or recreational property, or maybe you’re looking for acreage to build a home on.
-No matter what type of property you’re looking for, it’s important to find a broker that specializes in that area.
-The process of searching, contracting, and closing on a property will be much smoother for the borrower if they are working with an experienced and knowledgeable broker.
+Regardless of property type, it’s important to find a broker that specializes in that area.
+The process of searching, contracting, and closing on a property will be much smoother if you work with an experienced and knowledgeable broker.

 You and your broker will have a list of things to consider as you search for the perfect piece of land:

-• Utilities will be important no matter how you plan to use the land.
+- Utilities will be important no matter how you plan to use the land.
 Does the property have utilities and water?
-Or is that something that will need to be added, and that cost taken into consideration?
+Or is that something that will need to be added?
+How much would that cost?

-Next you’ll want to line up your financing for the property.
-Just like it’s imperative to work with a broker who is experienced in agricultural and rural land, it’s equally important to find a lender with the same qualifications.
+Next, you’ll want to line up financing for the property.
+Just like it’s imperative to work with a broker experienced in agricultural and rural land, it’s equally important to find a lender with the same qualifications.

-You and your lender will also have a list of things discuss.
-One topic of discussion will be how land loans differ from traditional mortgage loans.
+You and your lender will also have a list of things to discuss.
+One topic will be how land loans differ from traditional mortgage loans:

 Whether you’re a first-time land buyer or an experienced landowner, Texas Farm Credit can help every buyer finance or refinance their dream property in the country.